Robbie Eagles

-Robbie Eagles (ロビー・イーグルス　Robī Īgurusu, born 13 February 1990) is an Australian professional wrestler, who currently works for New Japan Pro-Wrestling (NJPW), where he is a member of Chaos.
-Eagles is a former IWGP Junior Heavyweight Champion and was one-half of the IWGP Junior Heavyweight Tag Team Champions with his partner Tiger Mask IV.
+James McMath (born 13 February 1990), better known by his ring name Robbie Eagles (ロビー・イーグルス　Robī Īgurusu), is an Australian professional wrestler.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of The Mighty Don't Kneel.
+Eagles is also a former member of Bullet Club and Chaos.

 Eagles started wrestling on the Australian independent scene, for companies like Professional Wrestling Alliance, Melbourne City Wrestling and World Series Wrestling.
 Eagles has also gained prominence in other countries wrestling for companies such as Chikara, Progress and Pro Wrestling Guerrilla.

 Professional wrestling career

 Independent circuit (2008–present)

 Robbie Eagles made his professional wrestling debut in March 2008 for Australian promotion Professional Wrestling Alliance.
 In November 2008, Eagles defeated Rick Sterling and Troy The Boy to become the PWA A1GP champion for his first time.
 In February 2009, Eagles and KC Cassidy defeated Mike Valuable and Madison Eagles.
 In May 2009, Eagles defended his A1GP championship against his brother, Ryan, to a 30-minute time limit draw.
 Eagles successfully defended his title against Matt Silva.
 In October 2009, Eagles was defeated by William Kidd, losing the A1GP championship.
 In 2010, Eagles was defeated by Damian Slater.
 In 2018, at a PWA and Progress joint show, Eagles was defeated by Travis Banks.
 In 2018, Eagles lost his PWA heavyweight championship to Jonah Rock.

 In 2010, Eagles made his Melbourne City Wrestling debut as part of PWA Invades MCW, where he represented PWA.
-In Eagles second MCW match he defeated Ryan Rollins.
+In Eagles' second MCW match he defeated Ryan Rollins.
 Eagles and Adam Brooks defeated TMDK in the quarter final round of the MCW Tag Team Title Tournament in 2012 before being eliminated by Hard Way Inc.

 In 2011, Eagles made his Chikara debut taking part in the Young Lions Cup.
-In 2012, Eagles made his Pro Wrestling Zero1 debut as Robby Eagle.
+In 2012, Eagles made his Pro Wrestling Zero1 debut as "Robby Eagle".
 In his debut, Eagles and Marcus Bean defeated Craig Classic and Yoshikazu Yokoyama.
 In June, Eagle and Ikuto Hidaka defeated Bean and Classic.
-On 1 July Eagle, now again named Robbie Eagles and Hidaka defeated Jonathan Gresham and Classic.
+On 1 July, now going under his original ring name, Eagles and Hidaka defeated Jonathan Gresham and Classic.
 On 20 July Eagles, Gresham and Hikada defeated Mineo Fujita, Takuya Sugawara and Jonny Vandal.

 World Series Wrestling (2017–present)

 In 2017, Eagles debuted for World Series Wrestling, losing to Zack Sabre Jr. In 2018, Eagles defeated Marty Scurll, Abyss and Jimmy Havoc in a four-way hardcore match.
-On 26 June 2018 Eagles and Johnny Impact defeated Slex and Austin Aries.
+Later that year, Eagles and Johnny Impact defeated Slex and Austin Aries.